-- Learn to compare and contrast mass media to other forms of communication. - Analyze the economic foundation of mass media as well as its function. - Understand which mass media are government regulated, self- regulated, and protected by the first amendment. - Identify the political framework of media in other cultures. - Understand how current trends of conglomeration and technological advances are affecting the mass media. - Recognize the different formats used to prepare information for print, broadcast and the Internet. - Gain an overview of the various laws and ethics that govern the media. - Improve writing and critical thinking skills. - Explore various career opportunities available in mass media.
+- Be able to compare and contrast mass media to other forms of communication. - Analyze the economic foundation of mass media as well as its function. - Understand which mass media are government regulated, self- regulated, and protected by the first amendment. - Identify the political framework of media in other cultures. - Understand how current trends of conglomeration and technological advances are affecting the mass media. - Recognize the different formats used to prepare information for print, broadcast and the Internet. - Describe the various laws and ethics that govern the media. - Demonstrate writing and critical thinking skills.